-• MARCHING BAND: Fee stipends are available for students participating in marching band.
-Students must successfully complete 12 credit hours per semester with a 2.0 GPA for the fee stipend to be recovered (Apply, Music Part)

-stipend to be renewed.
-(Apply - Music Dept.)

-SPECIAL PERFORMANCE (BAND): Special performance fee stipends are available to band students based upon auditions and musical skills.
+- MARCHING BAND: Fee stipends are available for students participating in marching band.
+Students must successfully complete 12 credit hours per semester with a 2.0 GPA for the fee stipend to be renewed.
+(Apply - Music Dept.) - SPECIAL PERFORMANCE (BAND): Special performance fee stipends are available to band students based upon auditions and musical skills.
 Incoming freshmen and transfer students must have a GPA of at least 2.5.
 Students applying for renewal must have successfully completed 12 credit hours the previous semester with a GPA of 2.5.
-(Apply - Music Dept.)

-MUSIC DEPARTMENT: Fee stipends are available to music students for solo performance, ensemble performance, or accompanying.
+(Apply Music Dept.) - MUSIC DEPARTMENT: Fee stipends are available to music students for solo performance, ensemble performance, or accompanying.
 There are minimum audition requirements for each category.
 Incoming freshmen and transfer students must have a minimum GPA of 2.5.
 Students applying for a renewal of the fee stipend must have successfully completed 12 credit hours with a GPA of 2.5.
 (Apply - Music Dept.)